Ngima-Muraguri/awards/README.md

 5. Licence

 ### Description
-This is a django project that is a clone of the social media instagram<br>
+This is a django project that works like awwards<br>
-one can easily make a profile, post, and comment on pictures and people<br>
+one can upload their projects,rate projects and view projects by others<br>

 ### BDD
-A user should be able to view pictures posted by people<br>
+A user should be able to view projects posted by people<br>
 one can create an account<br>
-A user can search the category of photos<br>
+A user can search the category of projects<br>
-one can make posts
+one can upload their own projects

 ### Pre-requisites
 python3 <br>